 }

-You can create a set of labels for a dataset by providing them in the payload of a POST or PUT request to the Dataset Service API.
-Using either of these methods overwrites any existing labels and replaces them with those provided in the payload.
+You can apply a set of labels for an entire dataset by providing them in the payload of a POST or PUT request to the Dataset Service API.
+The request body is the same for both calls.
+You cannot add labels to individual dataset fields.

 API format